-LHD staff must assist providers with filling out the appropriate sections of the form as needed and submit the "Changes to Enrollment Form", stock no. 11-15224, to regional staff via email.
-Regional staff will submit the updated information via email to the designated DSHS Immunization Section consultant.
-Depending on the changes made, providers and/or LHDs may be asked by the designated DSHS Immunization Section consultant to take additional actions.
+LHD staff must assist providers with completing the appropriate sections of the form as needed and submit the "Changes to Enrollment Form", stock no. 11-15224, to regional staff via email.
+Regional staff submits the updated information via email to the designated DSHS Immunization program consultant.
+Depending on the changes made, providers and/or LHDs may be asked by the designated DSHS Immunization program consultant to take additional actions.

-Re-Enrollment for TVFC/ASN Programs will occur in October to ensure all sites are ready for the following year.
+Re-enrollment for TVFC/ASN programs will occur in October to ensure all sites are ready for the following year.